Ask a Question

 Riding: No riding.

 You will be collected from Sao Paulo airport and transferred to Fazenda Nova (New Farm - so-called because the old one burnt down in 1830).
 Fazenda Nova is a 200-hectare property with c.
-50 hectares of primal forest, 60 hectares of reforestation and the remainder of pastures and sugarcane plantations.
-The horses you will meet at this farm have been bred here for seven generations of the same family.
+50 hectares of primal forest, 60 hectares of reforestation and the remainder is pastures and sugarcane plantations.
+The horses you will meet at this farm have been bred here by seven generations of the same family.
 If you arrive early enough then there will be time for a first short ride within the farm's land to get to know the horses and tack.
 In the evening there is a typical regional "Paulista" dinner which includes tastings of Mogiana coffees, which are among the best in Brazil.

 Day 2